 The sugar alcohol known as xylitol is the best sugar substitute to use in making hard cider.
 Xylitol is not consumed by yeast which means it can be added to the batch without taking steps to kill or remove the yeast first.

 Many people find that adding between 3 and 9 Tbs per gallon before bottling hits the mark, but you can adjust according to your own taste.
 Since you can always add more to each individual serving when serving, it’s better to error on the side of adding too little before bottling.

 Acceptable AlternativesA close runner up to xylitol are other sugar alcohols such as erythritol (Truvia is mostly erythritol), sorbitol, or maltitol.
 Any natural sugar substitute using Stevia or Monk Fruit as a base is also fine.
 I don’t recommend using artificial sweeteners due to a bitter, metallic aftertaste they leave.

 Why use sugar substitutes in the first place?

 Let’s take a step back and consider why we would even need to use sugar substitutes.
 Without intervention, fermenting apple juice results in a very dry hard cider.
 If you prefer a very dry cider, you don’t need to concern themselves with adding sugar substitutes.
-However, if you do prefer your hard cider to be sweet, which most people do, you need to intervene.
+However, if you do prefer your hard cider at least a little sweet, which most people do, you need to intervene.

 You may be thinking to yourself… if I want sweet hard cider, why can’t I just add sugar (or brown sugar, or honey, or apple juice concentrate)?